uhd-urz/elAPI/ARCHITECTURE.md

 elAPI `Logger` object is a singleton object.

 **`utils`**: As the layer name suggests, this layer mainly hosts utility/helper methods.
-A few custom exceptions, special data containers like `MessagesList`, monkey patched fixes for third-party library bugs, etc. are placed here.
+A few custom exceptions, special data containers like `MessagesList`, monkey-patched fixes for third-party library bugs, etc. are placed here.
 `utils` mainly import and expose core utility methods from `core_init/` layer: `get_app_version`, and app-wide callback methods.